DevTeam/Pure.DI/readme/generic-composition-roots.md

 var someOtherService = composition.GetOtherService<string>();
 ```

+> [!IMPORTANT]
-:warning: `Resolve' methods cannot be used to resolve generic composition roots.
+> `Resolve' methods cannot be used to resolve generic composition roots.

 The following partial class will be generated: